MiguelOteo/BiomaterialsInventoryDBMS/README.md

 The different diagrams that have been created during the development of the database have been added to the Github projects in a folder under the name "Diagrams"

-- TO CREATE NEW DIRECTORS: key = 12345678
+- To create new directors: key = 12345678
-- TO CREATE NEW WORKERS: key = 1234
+- To create new workers: key = 1234